Academic Catalogs

 Required Writing, Problem Solving, Skills Demonstration

-The students will be able to demonstrate and apply the techniques of yoga to increase their strength and flexibility.
-They will make use of their learnings to relax the body successfully and quiet the mind.
+The students will demonstrate and apply the techniques of yoga to increase their strength, flexibility, and relaxation.

 Eligible Disciplines